shrutideveloper18/vrindavan-travel-guide/README.md

 ## Purpose of the Project

 This project was created as a **practice project** to improve my frontend skills and to share a simple travel guide experience.
-It is also my **first project** that I am sharing on GitHub and LinkedIn.

 ---